-- (1) PPC Governance Board oversees the CEO.
-The Board is responsible for hiring, firing, and evaluating the Chief Executive Officer, fiscal oversight of the school, fundraising, and ensuring the school meets the terms of its charter. - (2) The Chief Executive Office is a direct report to the Board and is responsible for the school's academic, operational, and fiscal performance.
-The Chief Executive Office oversees the school leadership team to include the Chief Academic Officer, Office Manager, and any other contracted providers. - (3) The Chief Academic Officer is a direct report to the Chief Executive Office and is responsible for the school's academic, cultural, behavioral, and operational performance.
-The CAO oversees the Principal, teachers (core content), Special Education Coordinator, Curriculum and Instructional Specialists and the Office Manager. - (4) Principal is a direct report to the CAO and will monitor classroom instruction and supervise the teachers, core content teachers, dean of students, and teaching assistants. - (5) Dean of Students will be a direct report to the Principal and will oversee student services, discipline, clubs, organizations, and athletics. - (6) The Special Education Coordinator is a contracted provider that will directly report to the CAO and is responsible for the oversight and compliance of the Special Education Program and 504 Plans, including all contracted therapeutic and academic services delivered for special education and 504 students.
-The Special Education Leader oversees any ancillary staff hired or contracted to provide services. - (7) The Special Education teacher is a direct report to the Special Education Coordinator, who is responsible for delivering Special Education services to students with an IEP primarily inside the classroom. - (8) Curriculum and Instructional Specialist is a direct report to the CAO and Principal and will be responsible for coaching and training staff on the curriculum and instructional best practices. - (9) The Office Manager is a direct report to the Chief Executive Office and is responsible for daily administrative activities at the school and is responsible for student enrollment and student records.
+(1) PPC Governance Board oversees the CEO.
+The Board is responsible for hiring, firing, and evaluating the Chief Executive Officer, fiscal oversight of the school, fundraising, and ensuring the school meets the terms of its charter.

+(2) The Chief Executive Office is a direct report to the Board and is responsible for the school's academic, operational, and fiscal performance.
+The Chief Executive Office oversees the school leadership team to include the Chief Academic Officer, Office Manager, and any other contracted providers.

+(3) The Chief Academic Officer is a direct report to the Chief Executive Office and is responsible for the school's academic, cultural, behavioral, and operational performance.
+The CAO oversees the Principal, teachers (core content), Special Education Coordinator, Curriculum and Instructional Specialists and the Office Manager.

+(4) Principal is a direct report to the CAO and will monitor classroom instruction and supervise the teachers, core content teachers, dean of students, and teaching assistants.

+(5) Dean of Students will be a direct report to the Principal and will oversee student services, discipline, clubs, organizations, and athletics.

+(6) The Special Education Coordinator is a contracted provider that will directly report to the CAO and is responsible for the oversight and compliance of the Special Education Program and 504 Plans, including all contracted therapeutic and academic services delivered for special education and 504 students.
+The Special Education Leader oversees any ancillary staff hired or contracted to provide services.

+(7) The Special Education teacher is a direct report to the Special Education Coordinator, who is responsible for delivering Special Education services to students with an IEP primarily inside the classroom.

+(8) Curriculum and Instructional Specialist is a direct report to the CAO and Principal and will be responsible for coaching and training staff on the curriculum and instructional best practices.

-- (10) The teachers directly report to the CAO and Principal and are responsible for delivering the curriculum and instruction at PPC. - (11) Teaching assistants in grades K-2 will be assigned to each class.
+(9) The Office Manager is a direct report to the Chief Executive Office and is responsible for daily administrative activities at the school and is responsible for student enrollment and student records.
+Presented to Board of Elementary and Secondary Education on March 31, 2025 (10) The teachers directly report to the CAO and Principal and are responsible for delivering the curriculum and instruction at PPC.

+(11) Teaching assistants in grades K-2 will be assigned to each class.
 They will directly report to the Principal.